pencer-io/pencer-io.github.io/_posts/DRAFT-2020-07-26-cyber-kali-first-boot.md

 ![kali-appearance](/assets/images/2020-07-26-17-07-36.png)

 There's a good article [here](https://www.offensive-security.com/kali-linux/kali-linux-customization) on customizing the new xcfe based Kali.
-There's also a good article [here](https://drasite.com/blog/Kali%202020.2%20desktop%20and%20theme%20updates) on the many new interface related changes is this version of Kali, including some info on additional desktop wallpapers.
+There's also a good article [here](https://drasite.com/blog/Kali%202020.2%20desktop%20and%20theme%20updates) on the many new interface related changes in this version of Kali, including some info on additional desktop wallpapers.

+## Adding sources to Kali

 Before you start updating, you can optionally add the deb-src repository to your sources file.
 This lets you install programs from source and compile yourself later if you want to get a version different to the one packaged up in the normal kali-rolling repository.
 Let's open a terminal and edit the sources.list file: